P.C: Adam Whitlock

-Holi celebrations in Purulia, West Bengal, is a three day long extravaganza, which starts from 19th March and leads up to the final occassion of Holi on 21st March, 2019.
+Holi celebrations in Purulia, West Bengal, is a three-day-long extravaganza, which starts from 9th March and leads up to the final occasion of Holi on 10th March 2020.
 Indulge in the celebrations as the local and tribal artists take over the festival with their incredible Chau dance, Darbari Jhumur, Natua dance, and remarkable songs.
 Run into some Baul musicians, the wandering spiritualist minstrels who perform and sing extraordinarily about the philosophy of life using the basic articulations.
 Catch a glimpse of the exceptional experience of Bengal in Purulia through the Basanta Utsav folk festival.
 The festival is organised by the villagers as a means to sustain themselves.

 6. Jaipur, Rajasthan

 P.C: Pradeep Kumar Chatte

 Looking for something different to experience this Holi?
 Well, Jaipur is the place to be!
 Every year, on the eve of Holi, the Holi celebrations kick off with an elaborate elephant parade.
 The festival is not just of boisterous parades but also hosts elephant beauty contests, yes you heard that right!
 With gluttonous spread of local food, fireworks shimmering in the night sky, riot of lovely performances by the locals, Jaipur is probably one of the best places to celebrate Holi in India.

 7. Hampi, Karnataka